AI For Parents

 Meet Julie Kopjoe

-I’m Julie Kopjoe, Founder of Future Minds Press and Future Minds AI Education.
+Founder of Future Minds Press and Future Minds AI Education

-That is why I created AI For Parents — to help families use AI safely, protect privacy, encourage critical thinking, and keep human judgment at the center.
+With more than 25 years in technology, security, and risk, I’ve learned that while technology changes fast, human judgment still matters.
+That is why I created the simple T3 Method — Trust.
+Think.
+Tech. — to help families use AI safely, protect privacy, encourage critical thinking, and keep human connection at the center of everyday life.

 Book an Appointment